Ke-no/ASG1-ID/README.md

   ~ Figma is used for the creation of the wireframe.

 - Canva
-  ~ Creation of About Us mp4 video
+  ~ Creation of About Us mp4 video.

 # Testing
 1. Home: